 Damages Arising From Fatal Workplace Injuries In Brooklyn

 According to the Occupational Safety and Health Administration (OSHA), between 2015 and 2016 the incidence of workplace fatalities in the United States increased by 7%.

-In New York, the most deaths happen in the construction industry.
+In New York, most workplace-related deaths happen in the construction industry.
 Nearly half of all construction-related fatalities are from falls, most of which occur during the first two months on the job.
 In most cases, the victim did not have access to proper safety equipment.

-How Can Workers’ Compensation Lawyers Help Following A Fatal Injury
+How Can Workers’ Compensation Lawyers Help Following A Fatal Injury?

 Why Choose Shulman & Hill?

-Our team at Shulman & Hill will leverage our legal muscle to be your fiercest advocate throughout the entire claims process.
-Your attorney will be your representative whenever you need them.
-They will be your expert negotiator during the settlement talks, and if you need to advance to litigation they will be at your side in court as well.
-Contact us online or call 212.221.1000 to learn more.
+When seeking compensation from a workers’ compensation insurer, you should ensure that you have the experienced legal help you need to recover benefits.
+Our team at Shulman & Hill will be your fiercest advocate throughout the entire claims process.
+Your Brooklyn attorney can handle all correspondence with the insurers, and if you need to present your case to a judge, they will be at your side in court as well.